cormacrelf/angular-skyhook/docs/Tutorial.md

+# Chess Tutorial

 In this tutorial, we're building a tiny chess game, with one knight on the board.
 It's an Angular-specific translation of the original [`react-dnd` tutorial][orig].
-Almost all the thinking about how to break down this game into components is worth reading the original for.
+The discussion about how to break down this game into components is worth reading the original for.
 We will carry on implementing the three components: